 In terms of features, there’s little that Valmont Bike Park doesn’t offer.
-The 5-level trail system is ranked from XS to XL, catering to everyone from first timers to touring professionals.
-There’s a pump park, dual slalom and downhill slopestyle riding, singletrack trails, and obstacles ranging from logs to boulders to ladder bridges.
+As a result, it’s perfect for learning how to shred with a one-day mountain bike rental from a local rider or local shop.
+The 5-level trail system is ranked from XS to XL, providing plenty of options for all level of ripper.
+There’s a pump park and dual slalom/slopestyle courses for stunting groms.
+On a different tip, you’ll find singletrack trails and obstacles ranging from logs to boulders to ladder bridges.

-Like much of Boulder, the park is incredibly family friendly, providing a playground, a dog park, and plenty of space for children to push themselves around on balance bikes.
+Like much of Boulder, the park is incredibly family friendly.
+For example, you’ll find a playground, dog park, and space for wee ones to practice on balance bikes.
 There are even riding clinics and races put on throughout the year.
-In other words, it somehow manages to simultaneously appeal to cyclists across the entire spectrum of ability and comfort level.
+As a result, Valmont Bike Park appeals to every level of mountain biker – and the whole family can join too!

 And did we mention the views?

 Aside from safety, the most important thing to keep in mind when riding at Valmont Bike Park is the conditions.
-Maintaining a world-class series of trails means paying particularly close attention to levels of surface moisture, and park operators will occasionally close up shop if it’s determined that riding will cause damage to the terrain.
-Check their Facebook page daily for updates and other pertinent information, then hop on your rental bike and go experience this incredible slice of Boulder biking for yourself.
+Maintaining a world-class series of trails means paying particularly close attention to levels of surface moisture.
+With this, park operators will occasionally close up shop if it’s determined that riding will cause damage to the terrain.
+Check their Facebook page daily for updates and other pertinent information.
+Then, book your mountain bike rental and go experience this incredible slice of Boulder biking for yourself.